Thompson, Warriors get back on track, beat Hornets 121-110

 During his stop in Charlotte, Curry hosted the “Underrated Tour,” a first-of-its-kind series of basketball camps designed to highlight underrated prep athletes looking to make it to the next level.
 The camp is free and available to unsigned high school players with a 3-star ranking or below — like Curry had in high school — giving overlooked athletes the opportunity to refine their skills, gain exposure and achieve a deeper understanding of the game.

-About 100 players participated in the event at the new Curry Court, an indoor court which he helped renovate at a downtown recreation center.
+About 100 players participated in the event at the new Curry Court, an indoor court that he helped renovate at a downtown recreation center.

 Curry is hosting the same event at seven cities around the country.